MJoergen/de10-nano-old/Episode_1_hello_world/README.md

 This first design is trivial, and its purpose is only to get the tools installed and working.
 The DE10 Nano board has 4 slide switches and 8 LEDs.
 In this first design, the four slide switches are connected to the first four LEDs.
-This is seen in the design file [hello_world.vhd](hello_world.vhd).
+This is seen in the design file [top.vhd](top.vhd).

 ## The Makefile
 The Quartus tool is controlled by a script file, and is invoked by the command `quartus_sh`.
-The command line argument `--flow compile` is an instruction to build the complete design and geenrate a bit-file that can be programmed onto the FPGA.
+The command line argument `--flow compile` is an instruction to build the complete design and generate a bit-file that can be programmed onto the FPGA.

 The Makefile is not really necessary, and you can just as well start the Quartus